skypeachblue/maxxfan-reversing/README.md

     1 0 1 1 0 0 1  # 10      0 1 1 0 1 1 0  # 23     1 1 1 1 1 0 0  # 36
                                                      1 0 1 1 1 0 0  # 37

+Again, these values are bit reversed and inverted and correspond to the temperature in Fahrenheit.

 ##### Checksum:

-Figuring out how the checksum is calculated was a bit tricky.
-Through some trial and error I was able to determine this:
+The checksum is calculated by XORing the state, speed and temperature fields with the "unknown" part marked in red in the above image.

+This can be written as:

     checksum[0] = state[0] XOR speed[0] XOR temperature[0]
     checksum[1] = state[1] XOR speed[1] XOR temperature[1]